As a business owner, you are probably aware that the national minimum wage increases every financial year. Are you confident that you are compliant?

 Every year, the Australian Fair Work Commission reviews the minimum wage in line with the Fair Work Act 2009, noting various economic considerations, social inclusion factors and relative living standards.

-In June 2019, the Commission announced the 3.0 per cent increase to the National Minimum Wage and modern award minimum wages.
+In June each year, the Commission announces increases to the national minimum wage and modern award minimum wages.
 Generally, minimum wage increases that are handed down by the Commission as part of the annual wage review apply from the first full pay period starting on or after 1 July.
 This is convenient for businesses as they don’t have to worry about splitting up the payroll mid-cycle.

 The annual minimum wage review is a chance to take stock and review your current workforce arrangements and requirements.
 This is even more important if you are currently in the process of budgeting and sorting your cash flow for the year ahead.